University Canada West: Governance

-In line with the bicameral system at many other Canadian universities, the governance structure of UCW is composed of an Academic Council and a Board of Governance.
-The Board of Governance oversees the strategic direction of the university including its fiduciary, legal and financial responsibilities.
+In line with the bicameral system at many other Canadian universities, the governance structure of UCW is composed of an Academic Council and a Board of Governors.
+The Board of Governors oversees the strategic direction of the university including its fiduciary, legal and financial responsibilities.
 It is composed of two members nominated by Global University Systems (the university's owner), the university's president, and a minimum of four members external to both the university and its owner.
-As of 2018, the Board of Governance was chaired by Alfred Morris.
+As of 2018, the Board of Governors was chaired by Alfred Morris.
 He also serves on the board of directors at two other institutions owned by Global University Systems, Arden University and University of Law.
 The Academic Council oversees the university's academic programs and policies.
 It is composed of representatives from the university's staff, faculty, students and alumni.

+Cyndi McLeod is the current chair of the Board of Governors.

+In 2023, the Academic Council was renamed the Senate.

+In October 2024, Sandra Song was appointed Dean of the School of Arts, Science and Technology at University Canada West.

+In February 2025, Michele Vincenti was appointed Associate Dean for Graduate Studies at University Canada West, becoming the first person in the university's history to hold this role.

-Although UCW does not receive public funds, the British Columbia Ministry of Advanced Education requires the institution to file audited financial statements.
+Although UCW does not receive public funds, the British Columbia Ministry of Post-Secondary Education and Future Skills requires the institution to file audited financial statements.
 The institution also undergoes an annual quality review by the Degree Quality Assessment Board.

 Academics

-The university is accredited by the British Columbia Ministry of Advanced Education, Skills & Training, and carries the Education Quality Assurance (EQA) accreditation under the 2003 Degree Authorization Act.
-The University is also a member of the British Columbia Council on Admission & Transfer.
+The university is accredited by the British Columbia Ministry of Post-Secondary Education and Future Skills, and carries the Education Quality Assurance (EQA) accreditation under the 2003 Degree Authorization Act.
+The university is also a member of the British Columbia Council on Admission & Transfer.
 In 2017 the university's bachelors and post-graduate business degrees received accreditation by the Accreditation Council for Business Schools and Programs (ACBSP).